MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/api/raw-data-export-storage.md

 - Each blob contains multiple rows.

-- Each row contains the event name, the time Defender for Endpoint received the event, the tenant it belongs (you will only get events from your tenant), and the event in JSON format in a property called "properties".
+- Each row contains the event name, the time Defender for Endpoint received the event, the tenant it belongs (you get events only from your tenant), and the event in JSON format in a property called "properties".

 - For more information about the schema of Microsoft Defender for Endpoint events, see [Advanced Hunting overview](../advanced-hunting-overview.md).